sivadev022/Northstone/README.md

 ### Technical Challenges Faced

 * **Data Skewing:** The original data had massive target skews due to a few extreme multi-million dollar luxury properties.
 This caused the model to over-predict normal suburban homes.
-I resolved this by applying an $I_n(x+1)$ logarithmic transformation to the target variable and using an Exponential function to back-transform predictions.
+I resolved this by applying a logarithmic transformation to the target variable and using an Exponential function to back-transform predictions.
 * **State Syncing:** Keeping data synchronized without full-page reloads can turn into messy frontend spaghetti.
 I stripped out complex frameworks and used a clean, modular JavaScript module that uses the browser's native `Fetch API` to asynchronously submit data and seamlessly update the layout state.

 ### Key Takeaways